software-mansion/live-compositor/docs/pages/guides/simple-scene.md

   </TabItem>
 </Tabs>

 By default, a `View` component positions its children next to each other in a row.
-Each child without defined width or height fills available space inside the parent component.
-To place them in a column set a `direction: "column"` option.
+Each child without a defined width or height fills available space inside the parent component.
+To place them in a column, set a `direction: "column"` option.

 In an example below we can see that:
 - `View` has 2 children components with unspecified dimensions, so they will divide available width exactly in half.